ORD - PDX

 ORD

 Expect long security lines at ORD during peak times.
-Arrive early to ensure a smooth departure.
+Arrive early to avoid delays, especially for afternoon and evening flights.

 Read more about ORDby Stefanie Waldek